 Further, we have issued, and may in the future issue additional, equity securities as consideration for business development transactions, which may also dilute our existing stockholders' ownership interests.
-For example, we issued additional shares of our common stock in connection with our acquisition of Tenet Medicines, Inc. (the Acquisition), as well as in the concurrent private placement of shares of our common stock to certain institutional investors.
+For example, we issued additional shares of our common stock in connection with the Acquisition, as well as in the concurrent private placement of shares of our common stock to certain institutional investors.

 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams or product candidates or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market budoprutug or any product candidates that we would otherwise prefer to develop and market ourselves.
+If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.

-Drug development is highly uncertain, and if we are unable to successfully develop and commercialize budoprutug or experience significant delays in doing so, our business may be harmed.
+Drug development is highly uncertain, and if we are unable to successfully develop and commercialize product candidates or experience significant delays in doing so, our business may be harmed.

 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-For example, previously we paused or discontinued the development of all of our product candidates for the treatment of neuronal excitability disorders, including ETX-155 and Kv7, which were still in drug discovery stages, and we may not ever obtain regulatory approval for budoprutug or any product candidates we may develop.
-In addition, as a company, we have not developed any product candidates for the immune-mediated diseases, and following the closing of the Acquisition, we are focused on the clinical development of our lead product candidate, budoprutug, for primary membranous nephropathy (pMN), immune thrombocytopenia (ITP) and systemic lupus erythematosus (SLE).
+For example, previously we paused or discontinued the development of all of our product candidates for the treatment of neuronal excitability disorders, including ETX-155 and Kv7, which were still in drug discovery stages, and we may not ever obtain regulatory approval for budoprutug or any future product candidates we may develop.
+In addition, as a company, we have not developed any product candidates for the autoimmune diseases, and following the closing of the Acquisition, we are focused on the clinical development of our lead product candidate, budoprutug, for systemic lupus erythematosus and lupus nephritis (SLE/LN), immune thrombocytopenia (ITP).
 We also have no prior experience developing biological product candidates.
 As such, we may encounter delays or difficulties in our efforts to develop and commercialize budoprutug.

-To date, we have not initiated or completed a pivotal clinical trial, obtained marketing approval for any product candidate, manufactured a commercial scale product or arranged for a third party to do so on our behalf, or conducted the sales and marketing activities necessary for successful product commercialization.
+To date, we have not initiated or completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product or arranged for a third party to do so on our behalf, or conducted the sales and marketing activities necessary for successful product commercialization.
 Our short operating history as a company makes any assessment of our future success and viability subject to significant uncertainty.
 We will encounter risks and difficulties frequently experienced by early-stage biotechnology companies in rapidly evolving fields, and we have not yet demonstrated an ability to successfully overcome such risks and difficulties.
 If we do not address these risks and difficulties successfully, our business may be harmed.

-We currently have no source of product revenue and may never become profitable.
+We currently have no source of product revenue and may never become profitable